madrilene/lenesaile.com/src/content/posts/en/2021-01-11-technical-details-ineliagestion.md

 Finally, I recheck the entire site for performance factors, accessibility issues, so-called best practices and search engine compatibility.

-{% imagePlaceholder "./src/assets/images/blog/ineliagestion-lighthouse.jpg", "", "", "object-fit-cover", "Screenshot of Lighthouse audit results for ineliagestion.com, showing great results in all areas", "Lighthouse audit results for ineliagestion.com.
+{% image "./src/assets/images/blog/ineliagestion-lighthouse.jpg", "object-fit-cover", "Screenshot of Lighthouse audit results for ineliagestion.com, showing great results in all areas", "Lighthouse audit results for ineliagestion.com.
 Lighthouseis a tool that provides information about a page's performance, SEO, usability and accessibility.", "60vw" %}